LuisEnMarroquin/spotify-sync/README.md

 ## Run database

-[MongoDB 4.2](https://docs.mongodb.com/v4.2/tutorial) is required to run this project.
+[MongoDB 4.2](https://docs.mongodb.com/v4.2/tutorial) is required to run this project

 If you have Docker you can run
 ```shell